PetrKos/hello-world-rabbitmq/README.md

-# hello-world-rabbitmq
+A "Hello World" RabbitMQ Project
-A "hello world" RabbitMQ project just to create and connect a simple producer and consumer
+This project is a simple example of how to create and connect a producer and consumer in RabbitMQ.

+Running the Project
+To run the project, simply execute the following command:

+Copy code
-docker compose up
+docker-compose up

-will pull rabbitmq image and will create a container.
-Just run the app and it will automatically create the exchange and the queue.
+This will pull the RabbitMQ image and create a container.
+Once the app is running, it will automatically create the exchange and the queue.

+Making a POST Request
-make a POST request  for example
+You can make a POST request to the following JSON payload:

+json
+Copy code
 {
-    "name":"chicken tortiya", //String
+  "name": "chicken tortiya",
-    "quantity": 4,  //int
+  "quantity": 4,
-    "price":14  //int
+  "price": 14
 }

-Observe the communication to the logs. that's it.
+Observe the communication in the logs to see the results.
+That's it!